mgechev/blog.mgechev.com/_drafts/vr-as-an-ide.md

 # Sample Implementation

 Since looking in the code is always fun, in this section I'll briefly describe the implementation of the demo project.
 Its [source code is hosted on GitHub](https://github.com/mgechev/ngworld).
+Working demo can be found in the [end of the post](#demo) or [here](https://mgechev.github.io/ngworld)

-### Parsing
+## Parsing

 The initial part of the implementation of every compiler is its frontend.
-We can the phases of lexical analysis and syntax analysis for free from [ngast](https://github.com/mgechev/ngast), which delegates them to [tsc](https://github.com/Microsoft/TypeScript) and the [Angular compiler](LINK).
+We get the phases of lexical analysis and syntax analysis for free from [ngast](https://github.com/mgechev/ngast), which delegates some of the work to [ngc](https://github.com/angular/angular) and the [tsc](https://github.com/Microsoft/TypeScript).

 Parsing the entire project with [ngast](https://github.com/mgechev/ngast) is as simple as this: